 Hulu Live has an edge over YouTube TV when it comes to original content.
 We’ve heard way more about shows like Hulu’s The Handmaid’s Tale than we have about anything from YouTube Red.
 (Although we heartily recommend YouTube Red’s cat documentary Kedi.)

+But YouTube TV has more overall channels.
 For now, we’ll call it a tie, depending on whether you want original content or more channels.